 Short answer: they do exactly zilch, zero, nothing.
 Many books are published every minute with these companies, and thus they only focus on a few winners.
 These companies mostly live from scale: from each eBook sale, they take anywhere between 15% (Smashwords) and 35% to 65% (Amazon) from your profits.
 For paperbacks, amazon also takes a considerable share for production.
 Independent of format, you will make about $1 profit from each book, prior to tax.
 Smashwords offers some promotional activities over the year that you can register to (which never worked well for me), and Amazon has an exclusivity program where they may support you a bit – but then your books should be either mainstream or about a hot topic (my adventure novels obviously do NOT fall in any such category 😉).

 So how do you boost your sales then?

 It took me about ten years to build up the marketing machine for my work.
 First, I use the website clemenssuter.com to create attention.
 In addition, I use Facebook, Twitter, Instagram, LinkedIn, Xing, Youtube, and other channels (click on the links to see my personal pages).
 It pays off to invest time into Goodreads, as many readers find new books on this social reading site.
-This all needs hard work and constant care.
-Naturally, you will need good reviews on those sites, I am privileged with some excellent reviews and ratings (e.g. at Goodreads) that I received for my work.
-In the end, that is the true magic: write good books, and you will find an audience.
+All of this needs hard work and constant care.
+Naturally, you will need good reviews on those sites, I am privileged with some excellent reviews and ratings (e.g. at Goodreads).
+In the end, the true magic is to write good books, and you will find an audience.
 Write many good books, and you will get many readers.